fontanf/stablesolver/README.md

 The stable solver can also be used to solve the Minimum (Weight) Vertex Cover Problem by just considering the vertices outside of the solution.

-Stable Solver:
+### Stable Solver

-* Greedy algorithms, see "A note on greedy algorithms for the maximum weighted independent set problem" (Sakai et al., 2001):
+Greedy algorithms, see "A note on greedy algorithms for the maximum weighted independent set problem" (Sakai et al., 2001) [DOI](https://doi.org/10.1016/S0166-218X(02)00205-6)
 * `-a greedy_gwmin`
 * `-a greedy_gwmax`
 * `-a greedy_gwmin2`

-* Branch-and-cut (CPLEX)
+Mixed-Integer Linear Programs (implemented with CPLEX)
-  * Model 1, `|E|` constraints `-a branchandcut_1_cplex`
+* Model 1, `|E|` constraints `-a milp_1_cplex`
-  * Model 2, `|V|` constraints, see "A multi-KP modeling for the maximum-clique problem" (Della Croce et Tadei, 1994) `-a branchandcut_2_cplex`
+* Model 2, `|V|` constraints, see "A multi-KP modeling for the maximum-clique problem" (Della Croce et Tadei, 1994) [DOI](https://doi.org/10.1016/0377-2217(94)90252-6) `-a milp_2_cplex`
-  * Model 3, clique constraints, see "A Branch-and-Bound Algorithm for the Knapsack Problem with Conflict Graph" (Bettinelli et al., 2017) (seems useless since solvers already detect and merge clique constraints) `-a branchandcut_3_cplex`
+* Model 3, clique constraints, see "A Branch-and-Bound Algorithm for the Knapsack Problem with Conflict Graph" (Bettinelli et al., 2017) [DOI](https://doi.org/10.1287/ijoc.2016.0742) (seems useless since solvers already detect and merge clique constraints) `-a milp_3_cplex`

-* Decision diagram
-  * Restricted decision diagram (solution) `-a "decisiondiagram_restricted --width 100"` :x:
-  * Relaxed decision diagram (bound) `-a "decisiondiagram_relaxed --width 100"` :x:
-  * Decision Diagrams by Separation (bound and solution at the end) `-a "decisiondiagram_separation"` :x:
-  * Decision diagram based branch-and-bound `-a "branchandbound_decisiondiagram"` :x:
+Local search algorithm implemented with [fontanf/localsearchsolver](https://github.com/fontanf/localsearchsolver) `-a "localsearch --threads 3"` :heavy_check_mark:

-* Row weighting local search (unweighted only)
+Row weighting local search (unweighted only)
-  * based on "Weighting-Based Parallel Local Search for Optimal Camera Placement and Unicost Set Covering" (Lin et al., 2020) `-a "localsearch_1 --threads 4 --iteration-limit 100000 --iteration-without-improvment-limit 10000"`
+* based on "Weighting-Based Parallel Local Search for Optimal Camera Placement and Unicost Set Covering" (Lin et al., 2020) `-a "localsearch_rowweighting_1 --threads 4 --iteration-limit 100000 --iteration-without-improvment-limit 10000"`
-  * based on "An efficient local search heuristic with row weighting for the unicost set covering problem" (Gao et al., 2015) `-a "localsearch_2 --threads 4 --iteration-limit 100000 --iteration-without-improvment-limit 10000"`
+* based on "An efficient local search heuristic with row weighting for the unicost set covering problem" (Gao et al., 2015) `-a "localsearch_rowweighting_2 --threads 4 --iteration-limit 100000 --iteration-without-improvment-limit 10000"`

-* Large neighborhoodsearch based on "NuMWVC: A novel local search for minimum weighted vertex cover problem" (Li et al., 2020) `-a "largeneighborhoodsearch"`
+Large neighborhoodsearch based on "NuMWVC: A novel local search for minimum weighted vertex cover problem" (Li et al., 2020) `-a "largeneighborhoodsearch"`

-Clique Solver:
+### Clique Solver

-* Greedy algorithms:
+Greedy algorithms:
 * `-a greedy_gwmin`, adapted from the stable version, same complexity
-* Branch-and-bound :x:

 ## Usage (command line)